Why would my provider recommend I try a higher level of care? What’s the difference?

 In once-a-week therapy, you meet with your therapist one time every week, usually for about an hour.
 That can be really helpful!
 But sometimes, people need more support than that—especially if they’re feeling really sad, worried, or having a hard time staying safe.

-That’s when your therapist might talk to you about something called an IOP or a PHP.
+That’s when your therapist might talk to you about further levels of care.

 Getting this kind of help doesn’t mean you’ve done anything wrong.
 It just means you’re being really strong by asking for support when you need it.